Jim Henry (diver)

 James Edward Henry (born September 4, 1948) is an American diver.

 Early life

-Henry was born on September 4, 1948 in San Antonio, Texas but later moved to the Dallas area where he dove for Hillcrest High school.
+Henry was born on September 4, 1948, in San Antonio, Texas, but later moved to the Dallas area where he dove for Hillcrest High school.

 At Indiana University

-Henry was a diver at Indiana University from 1967-1970.
+Henry was a diver at Indiana University from 1967 to 1970.
 While at the university Henry was the top diver for the 67-68, 68-69, and 69–70 years.
 Henry won four Big 10 championships, five NCAA titles (in multiple events), and ten AAU indoor and outdoor championships.
-Henry studied dentistry and joined the Alpha Iota Chapter of Theta Chi Fraternity while at IU.
+Henry studied dentistry and joined the Alpha Iota Chapter of Theta Chi fraternity while at IU.

 1968 Mexico City Olympics

 In the 1968 Olympics that were held in Mexico City Henry won the bronze metal in the three-meter spring board dive.
 Henry was in line for the gold with three dives left.
 Henry ended up losing the gold to fellow American Bernard Wrightson and Henry ended up with the bronze in the event.